01618830666

 Say Goodbye to Bad Bacon: The Unlikely Cure Hiding in Japanese Knotweed

 Can Bacon Make a Healthier Comeback?
-Japanese Knotweed Might Just Be the Answer.
+Japanese Knotweed Might Be the Answer.
 As much as we love the taste of bacon and sausages.
-The nitrite preservative in cured meats poses a significant risk to our health.
-With a higher risk of colorectal cancers being linked to diets high in nitrite.
-However, what if we told you that Japanese knotweed, a plant feared for its ability to invade gardens and buildings could be the unlikely salvation for our beloved bacon & cured meats?
+The nitrite preservative in cured meats poses a significant health risk.
+A higher risk of colorectal cancers is linked to diets high in nitrites.
+However, what if we told you that Japanese knotweed, a plant feared for its ability to invade gardens and buildings, could be the unlikely salvation for our beloved bacon & cured meats?

 The PHYTOME project

-Led by clever scientists at the University of Reading, has been working on developing processed red meat that includes added natural substitutes to reduce the carcinogenic compound nitrite.
-The range of sausages and hams had a mixture of plants and fruits added to them, including rosemary, green tea, and resveratrol extracted from Japanese Knotweed.
+Led by clever scientists at the University of Reading, researchers have been working to develop processed red meat with added natural substitutes to reduce the carcinogenic compound nitrite.
+The range of sausages and hams included plants and fruits, such as rosemary, green tea, and resveratrol extracted from Japanese Knotweed.

 Molecular Nutrition and Food Research

-In a paper published in Molecular Nutrition and Food Research, the international team of scientists found that tell-tale signs of nitrite content in participants’ faeces were significantly lower from both specially formulated types of meat, and levels were like those who were fed on minimally processed white meat.
-This means that using natural additives in processed red meat reduces the creation of compounds in the body that are linked to cancer.
+In a paper published in Molecular Nutrition and Food Research, the international team of scientists found that tell-tale signs of nitrite content in participants’ faeces were significantly lower for both specially formulated meat types, and levels were similar to those of participants fed minimally processed white meat.
+This means that using natural additives in processed red meat reduces the production of compounds in the body linked to cancer.

 By creating processed red meat products that replace additives with plant-based alternatives.
 This innovative method not only lowers the risk of nitrite-related health problems.
 Moreover, it could offer some protective effects even when the red meat still contained nitrite.
-This suggests that natural additives could be used to reduce some of the potentially harmful effects of nitrite, even in foods where it is not possible to take out nitrite preservatives altogether.
+This suggests that natural additives could be used to reduce some of the potentially harmful effects of nitrite, even in foods where nitrite preservatives cannot be removed altogether.

-Furthermore, to ensure the validity of the study, the team controlled the nitrate content in drinking water.
-Which can significantly affect the formation of nitrite in the body, as found in previous research.
+Furthermore, to ensure the study’s validity, the team controlled the nitrate content of the drinking water, which can significantly affect nitrite formation in the body, as found in previous research.
 Participants were tested with both low and high-nitrate-containing water across separate testing periods.

 Health benefits.